corda/corda/docs/source/running-the-demos.rst

 - Firstly, download `H2 web console <http://www.h2database.com/html/download.html>`_ (download the "platform-independent zip"), and start it using a script in the extracted folder: ``h2/bin/h2.sh`` (or ``h2.bat`` for Windows)

+- If you are uncertain as to which version of h2 to install or if you have connectivity issues, refer to ``build.gradle`` located in the ``node`` directory and locate for the compile step for ``com.h2database``.
+Use a client of the same major version - even if still in beta.

 - The H2 web console should start up in a web browser tab.
 To connect we first need to obtain a JDBC connection string.
   Each node outputs its connection string in the terminal window as it starts up.
 In a terminal window where a node is running, look for the following string: